edsu/diary/README.md

 ---

+## 7/25/2023

+I've been *islanded* in this antique world of mine, the pages of dusty books and timeworn paintings are my companions. *Yeats* and *Varro* are now my closest friends, their writings a canvas for my thoughts. *Rembrandt*'s *yellowness* *sported* in his paintings, which I admire *offen*, reaffirms a certain sense of magic in the mundanity of life.
+I *sputtered* into a beautiful world of imagination, giving me a *grasp* on life like never before.
+Yet, the ivory tower of my solitude is now being ransacked.
+My *editor* accuses me of being a *liar*, refusing to believe my *hunnish* ideas.
+The *provinces* of creativity are under siege, and the *accusers* are closing in at *noon*, sharper than a newly married couple's quarrel.
+'Destiny has her way,' I sigh, echoing the words of my confidante, *Varro*.
+So, "*Habet*," I conclude, a determined *yellowness* in my tone, echoing *Rembrandt*'s world of creation against the dictatorship of criticism.
+This is a war.
+A delightful one, one I anticipate with a warrior's pride.

 ## 7/24/2023

 Today was rather *uneventful*.
 Most of it was spent poring over *Operation* *Gravings*, an undercover initiative that had my mind churning and *picturing* all sorts of outcomes.
 My responsibility involves *economizing* resources, not a particularly exciting job but essential nonetheless.
 Individual codenames for agents sounded like a Hebrew lesson - Abeam, *Hezronites*, *Feebly*, *Sardis*...
 Even though the task was routine, there was something *untamed*, almost wild about it.
 Had *Bonaparte*, with his expansive *operation*s, felt the same way?
 During breaks, I picked up *Thack*'s latest novel about a menacing character named *Aram*, constantly *molesting* the peace in his town.
 An interesting subplot was the character of *Hortensian*, the brave woman leading the *upturn* against the tyranny.
 Her spirit made me think of the *Fanners* from *Aboot* - resilient and tenacious.
 To deal with *Aram*, I kept thinking she would need their strength.
 This musing took a backseat when I was asked about the budget again.
 I *feebly* nodded and resumed my number crunching.
 My own little battle against financial excess.